PalisadoesFoundation/talawa-docs/docs/design/talawa-branding.md

 ![Small Logo](/img/logos/talawa-logo-200x200.png)

 1. The logo is an abstract representation of a small human being.
-'Talawa' in the Jamaican dialect means 'strong', and the logo symbolizes the a well-known saying on the island 'Little, but Talawa'.
+'Talawa' in the Jamaican dialect means 'strong', and the logo symbolizes the well-known saying on the island 'Little, but Talawa'.
 1. It is made up of 2 shapes.
 A circle resting upon diagonally angled rectangles.
 1. The colors and shapes used are based on those of the Palisadoes Foundation's logo elements.